 What do we believe about truth, knowledge, reality, and moral goodness?
 For what reasons, if any, ought we to believe it?
 What is the nature of logic?
 To what extent can logic help us answer these questions?
 The philosophy major is for students who want to discuss these issues.
 They want to learn what some of the world’s greatest thinkers have to say, too.

 Philosophy program students are trained in the techniques of logic and philosophical reasoning, criticism, and writing.
 They become fluent in a variety of important topics in philosophy.
 Most classes are taught as seminars or group tutorials to encourage discussion.

 Minor in Philosophy

-Through specific menus of requirements, minors, also, are ensured a balanced program of courses.
+Through specific menus of requirements, minors enrolled in the philosophy program also are ensured a balanced program of courses.
 Both majors and minors are guided through a progressive sequence of courses through stipulated course requirements.

 Minor in Philosophy with a Concentration in Ethics

 This minor focuses more on morality and ethics in specific life scenarios.
 Students learn contemporary moral issues and focus on social and business settings.

 “Philosophy, rightly defined, is simply the love of wisdom.”Marcus Tullius Cicero, ancient Roman scholar, orator, and statesman

 “In an age of M.B.A.s and computer scientists, more than 4,000 American college students graduate each year with a bachelor’s degree in the ancient discipline.
 Sometimes their parents and friends wonder what will happen to them.
 Yet philosophy majors appear to do remarkably well.
 Their professional success may stem from the fact that philosophy students seem more likely than those with other degrees to attend graduate or professional school.”The New York Times